-- 1. Cap prices do not depend on the (local) correlation structure of forward Libors in a Libor market model but, typically, do depend only weakly on this in a more general model.
-Since this correlation structure contains important information about, for example, prices of ATM swaptions, we do not want to destroy this (input) correlation structure while calibrating the extended model to the cap(let)-strike matrix. - 2.
+- Cap(let) prices do not depend on the (local) correlation structure of forward Libors in a Libor market model but, typically, do depend (weakly) on it in a more general model.
+In contrast, swaption prices do depend significantly on this correlation structure.
+The Libor correlation structure may, for instance, be implied from a Libor market model calibration to prices of ATM swaptions (e.g. Brigo and Mercurio (2006), Schoenmakers (2005)).
+Therefore, we do not want to destroy this (input) correlation structure by setting it free while calibrating the extended model to the cap(let)-strike matrix. - 2.
 The lack of smile behavior of a Libor market model is considered a consequence of Gaussianity of the driving random sources (Wiener processes).
-Therefore we want to perturb this Gaussian randomness to a non-Gaussian one by incorporating a CIR volatility process, while maintaining the (local) correlation structure of the Libor market model we started with. - 3.
-Preserving the correlation structure allows for robust calibration, since it significantly reduces the number of parameters to be calibrated while holding a realistic correlation structure.
+Therefore we want to perturb this Gaussian randomness to a non-Gaussian one by incorporating a CIR volatility process, while maintaining the (local) correlation structure of the Libor market model we started with.

+3. Preserving the correlation structure allows for robust calibration, since it significantly reduces the number of parameters to be calibrated while holding a realistic correlation structure.

-Specifically, the perturbation part of the presented model will involve CIR volatility processes, and so the construction will finally resemble a Heston type Libor model (Heston (1993)).
-The CIR model, as developed by its founders Cox, Ingersoll, Ross (1985), was originally derived in a framework based on equilibrium assumptions.
+Specifically, the perturbation part of the presented model will involve CIR (or square-root) volatility processes, and so the construction will finally resemble a Heston type Libor model (Heston (1993)).
+The CIR model originally derived in a framework based on equilibrium assumptions by Cox, Ingersoll, Ross (1985), is a special type affine process for which the characteristic function can be determined in closed form.
+For computing the characteristic function of fairly general affine processes with jump part we refer to recent work by Belomestny et al. (2008).